natemoo-re/deckdeckgo-docs/README.md

 # DeckDeckGo - Docs

-Create a lightweight PWA presentation using Web Components and HTML or Markdown.
+Create a lightweight PWA presentation using Web Components, HTML or Markdown and Ionic components 🚀

-[DeckDeckGo] let you create without effort your slides and allows you to add some extra interactive features with the help of the [Ionic](https://ionicframework.com) components.

-For the editing, [DeckDeckGo] supports both HTML or Markdown.

-Moreover, [DeckDeckGo] bundles your presentation with services workers letting you publish it online as a Progressive Web App.

-Cherry on the cake 🍒🎂 [DeckDeckGo] comes with a [Progressive Web App](https://deckdeckgo.app) that allows you to remote control your presentation 🚀
+Cherry on the cake, DeckDeckGo comes with a [remote control](https://deckdeckgo.app) for your slides 📱

 ## Table of contents